 Marketing is an essential role of every business organization and marketing activities must be performed, to some extent, for the survival of every business organization.
 This course is designed to be an introduction to the board concept of marketing mix for the future manager.
-Management students will progress through the topics of generic functions of business the environment of business, market planning, information, and segmentation, consumer behavior, marketing ethics, and marketing strategy.
+Management students will progress through the topics of generic functions of business the environment of business, market planning, information, and segmentation, consumer behavior, marketing ethics, and marketing

-Lecture 4.0

-Lab 0.5

-Ext 0.0

 TOTAL=4.5 Qtr Hr